Book Series: IRISH BLUE Author: Sheila Willar Copyright: 2021 Sheila Willar

-Without so much as a nod, Mrs. A and Fenton disappeared out the south entrance and spent the rest of the day planning the wedding.
+Without so much as a nod, Mrs. A and Fenton disappeared out the south entrance and spent the rest of the day planning her wedding.

-Mrs. A and Fenton met at a funeral just outside of Rome a few weeks ago.
-She had picked away at the armour of his life and managed to talk him into returning with her to New York to perform the ceremony.
+Mrs. A and Fenton had met at a funeral just outside of Rome a few weeks ago.
+She had chipped away at the armour of his life and managed to talk him into returning with her to New York, and into performing her wedding ceremony.

-Then, as she packed up her things, a tiny wisp of dust fell on her nose and she heard a voice say, “Look up.”
-In a reflex response she peered up through the centre of the chandelier and for one immeasurably small instant, she thought she saw a perfect white light.
+In a reflex response she peered up through the centre of a chandelier and for one immeasurably small instant, she thought she saw a perfect white light.
 It was so bright and pure and almost “living” that she wanted to scream out loud but caught herself and held her breath instead.

-She was shocked by the light and grabbed her canvas bag and ran out of the chapel, and kept on running as she picked her way back towards the main house by remembering the gardens and sculptures that she had seen earlier.
-She caught caught a glimpse of the weathervane on top of the stable and felt a sense of relief, in hopes that Kelly and Errin would be there.
+She was shocked by the intensity of the moment and ran out of the chapel, and kept on running until she reached the rock wall at the bottom of the meadow.
+Then she picked her way back to the main house by remembering the gardens and sculptures that she had seen on the way.
+When she caught a glimpse of the weathervane on top of the stable she felt a sense of relief, in hopes that Kelly and Errin would still be there.